tcz/phpunit-mockfunction/README.md

 To be able to mock system function (not user-defined ones), you need to turn on `runkit.internal_override` in the PHP config.

+## Installation ##

+If you use composer, installing MockFunction is easy:

+    "require-dev": {
+        "tcz/phpunit-mockfunction": "1.0.0"
+    }

+Then

+    php composer.phar update tcz/phpunit-mockfunction

 ## Usage ##

-Assuming you are in a PHPUnit test.
+Assuming you are in a PHPUnit test:

     // Back to the future:
     $flux_capacitor = new PHPUnit_Extensions_MockFunction( 'time', $this->object );